 - 1. Prepare a 30% mixture by volume of contrast medium and normal saline. - 2.
 Prepare the subject for the procedure. - Catheters may be introduced by percutaneous approach or by transumbilical vein.
-In the event a percutaneous approach is not feasible, a venous cutdown may be used. - 4.
+The 611200 - 9.5mm catheter requires a 5F introducer sheath, the 611100 - 13.5mm catheter requires a 6F introducer sheath (see Precautions) when utilizing this approach.
+In case of failure of this access technique, venous cutdown may be used. - 4.
 The placement of the catheter can be accomplished under fluoroscopic guidance or under special conditions using two-dimensional echocardiographic guidance.
 Once through the sheath the catheter is passed to the inferior vena cava and into the right atrium.
 The angled tip facilitates passage across the interarterial opening to the left atrium.
-In case of difficulty, a 0.021" guidewire is positioned in the left atrium or pulmonary vein.
-The tip of the catheter has to be free in the left atrium prior to its inflation.
+In case of difficulty in positioning a 0.014" guidewire for the 611200 9.5mm catheter, or a 0.021" guidewire for the 611100 13.5mm catheter may be used to achieve safe positioning.
 The guidewire should be pulled back into the catheter shaft or removed completely before proceeding with septostomy. - 5.
 Balloon septostomy is most safely performed under fluoroscopy or 2-D echo.
 The balloon must be well identified in the left atrium.
-The balloon of the 9.5mm catheter is inflated with 1cc of fluid, the balloon of the 13.5mm catheter is inflated with 2cc of fluid and the stopcock is closed.
-CAUTION: Do not exceed the 1cc volume for the 9.5mm catheter or the 2cc volume for the 13.5mm catheter.
+The balloon of the 611200 9.5mm catheter is inflated with 1cc of fluid, the balloon of the 611100 13.5mm catheter is inflated with 2cc of fluid and the stopcock is closed.
+CAUTION: Do not exceed the 1cc volume for the 611200 9.5mm catheter or the 2cc volume for the 611100 13.5mm catheter.
 Over-inflation may cause balloon rupture.
 The balloon is then pulled into the right atrium with a fast, snapping motion.
 This pulling maneuver must be stopped at the inferior vena cava-right atrial junction and the balloon rapidly readvanced into the right atrium (since balloon is non-compliant, it will not conform to the shape of the IVC and tearing is a possibility).
-Immediately deflate the balloon by applying negative pressure to the syringe.
+Immediately deflate the balloon by applying negative pressure to the inflation device with pressure gauge (a 3cc is recommended unless faster deflation is needed, then up to a 10cc inflation device with pressure gauge may be used).